 - Exhibit B2 - Compliance Language: Construction (PDF) (DOC)

-The Alameda CTC is committed to the participation of Disadvantaged Business Enterprises (DBEs) in Alameda CTC contracting opportunities in accordance with federal regulations 49 CFR Part 26, amended May 1, 2006 by the United States Department of Transportation (“DOT”), as amended from time to time (“Regulations”).
+The Alameda CTC is committed to the participation of Disadvantaged Business Enterprise (DBE) firms in its contracting opportunities in accordance with federal regulations 49 CFR Part 26, as may be amended from time to time (Regulations) by the United States Department of Transportation (DOT).
 The DBE Program applies to all federally funded contracts.

 The main objectives of the DBE Program are: